In this day and age, it seems that everyone is looking for a magic elixir, pill, or potion that will ensure the longevity of health and well-being.

 NOTE: Don't go adding rocks to your pet's food!
 The following explanation is simply a way for me to describe a very in-depth topic within a short blog post.

-Although ground up rock minerals WILL show up on a food analysis, the body is only able to absorb a very small amount of them.
+Although ground up rock minerals WILL show up on a food analysis as nutrients, the body is only able to absorb a very small amount of them.